The North is famous for its hospitality and if you book a lodges with hot tubs in the North of England you are guaranteed a warm welcome.

-You will be spoilt for choice when deciding how to spend your days and nights in the North East.
+You will be spoilt for choice when deciding how to spend your days and nights.
 While some may be happy unwinding, and exploring the stunning scenery on the doorstep others will want a bit more action.

 Don’t worry everyone is well-catered for here, all year round, from beachcombing, hiking and quad-biking in the summer months to skiing, surfing and sitting by the fireside of a cosy country pub in winter.

 We’ve compiled a list of some of the best places to visit and things to do during your stay below:

 Experience a day out packed with thrills, at Lightwater Valley Theme Park situated in Ripon, North Yorkshire.
 Boasting over 40 rides and home to the UK’s longest roller coaster there are attractions for thrill seekers both young and old.

 Youngsters can enjoy a ride around the park on the Lightwater Express, run wild in the adventure playground, feed the animals on the farm or have fun on the Mini Diggers.

 For anyone over 9 years of age why not hurtle through the forests on The Ultimate or brave the underground world of Raptor Attack

 With a shopping village, falconry centre, Tree-top nets, Jurassic Golf and some great eateries the whole family is guaranteed a fun-packed day.

 One of the finest buildings in Europe Durham Cathedral was built in the 11th century and its magnificent 216ft tower offers breathtaking views of the surrounding landscape.

 With world-class exhibitions and interactive displays, visitors can discover the history of this World Heritage site along with learning about how Christianity developed in the North.